 It doesn’t have to be this way.
-With new ideas and a little planning, ADHD children will be more likely to enjoy the holidays, and so will the rest of the family.
+With new ideas and a little planning, children with ADHD will be more likely to enjoy the holidays, and so will the rest of the family.
 And by encouraging your children to participate fully in all the season has to offer, you can help them learn social skills that will pay benefits throughout the year.

-From selfish to empathetic
+From Selfish to Empathetic

 Impulsive, hyperactive children are often so focused on self-control that they don’t notice the feelings and needs of people around them.
 That was the case with one of my clients, eight-year-old “Joe” (not his real name).
 When I asked Joe what his 11-year-old sister might like from him this year, his shoulders slumped.
 “Nobody ever asked me what I thought before,” he said.